pqml/dom/README.md

 #### component.props : <code>object</code>
 > Contains all component properties and children. <br>
-> Do not modify directly, but recreate a new component using cloneElement instead
+> Do not modify it directly, but recreate a new component using `cloneElement` instead

 **Kind**: instance property of [<code>Component</code>](#Component)
 **Category**: Properties